MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 your administrator credentials (the credentials you created when you signed up for the Dynamics 365 Guides preview, if you created a new environment).

-2. Select an **Instances** tab, and then choose an instance that has the Dynamics 365 Guides solution installed.
+2. Select the **Instances** tab, and then choose an instance that has the Dynamics 365 Guides solution installed.

 3. Select the small edit button next to **Solutions** to see the list of solutions.